Third Years

 • Competitive applicants may be full-time or part-time graduate or undergraduate students and must have a documented disability.

-• In some cases, multiple applicants may receive an award up to $2,500
+• In some cases, multiple applicants may receive an award from $5,000-$10,000.

-• Applications due gnerally in late March.
+• Applications due generally in late February.

 JOHN DEERE SCHOLARSHIP